 Does it only cover professional rugby?

-No. The Regulation covers all levels of the game from professional players through to the grassroots, though additional restrictions may apply in respect of professional players (termed under the Regulation “Contract Players”).
+No. The Regulation covers all levels of the game from international rugby through to the grassroots, though different restrictions may apply depending on the level of the game.

 Who is not allowed to bet on rugby?